artsy/artsy.github.io/_posts/2018-11-18-conditional-types-in-typescript.markdown

 comment_id: 500
 ---

-TypeScript 2.8, released earlier this year, came with a new feature that punches far above its weight.
+This year TypeScript gained a new feature that punches far above its weight.

 > Working through our (enormous) backlog of unsorted TypeScript "Suggestions" and it's remarkable how many of them
 > are solved by conditional types.